KryvodubOleksandr/step-count-playlists/README.md

 - No proper error handling

 Ways to improve:
-- move steps count fetching and calculation into separate classes
 - improve types safety for calculation algorithm and cover it with tests
 - save steps count data to keychain